 Background.

-Although alcohol has been implicated in risk of acute cerebrovascular diseases (ACDs), little is known about how genetic predisposition and brain structural alterations contribute to this relationship.
+Although alcohol has been implicated in the risk of acute cerebrovascular diseases (ACDs), little is known about how genetic predisposition and brain structural alterations contribute to this relationship.
 This study aimed to investigate the underlying mechanisms driven by genetic risk and brain structures.

 Methods.